 Rémy Cointreau partners with Intact in push for sustainability

-The new venture also doubles up as support for sustainable agriculture by cultivating 3,000 hectares of legumes in France’s Centre Val de Loire region.
+The new partnership also doubles up as support for sustainable agriculture by cultivating 3,000 hectares of legumes in France’s Centre Val de Loire region.
 According to Intact co-founder and president Alexis Duval, “The development of legumes is essential for French agriculture and plays a central role in combating global warming and food sovereignty.”

 Production of Pulse alcohol will be based at Intact’s facility in Baule, which is set to open in late 2025.
 The initiative represents a step forward for the brand as it aims to blend its heritage with forward-thinking environmental commitments, an ideology reflecting a broader trend in the premium spirits industry, where brands are increasingly focused on finding a sustainable way of creating a luxury product.